I find myself daydreaming about tomorrow, and the day after tomorrow. I can feel the weight lift as I imagine a day without dirty diapers to change.

 Kids are leaving the church by the thousands as they become adults.
 Frankly, that freaks me out.
 I want my kids to BE the church.
 I want their hearts to break for the broken.
 I want their dreams to be big and risky and life giving to a world that is desperate for Jesus but just doesn’t know it yet.

-And they’re little.
-But the beauty of children is they can get the Gospel.
+They’re little and the beauty of children is they can get the Gospel with so much more ease than grow ups.
 They can see it without the blur of baggage that comes with age.

 And that is why waiting until your kids grow up to do what God has called you to do now is killing the church.
 Your diluted faith is distorting the image of their Creator.

 When your kids grow up, they’ll be grown.

 It means making their own making decisions about what to do with their lives.

 We can raise them to run hard after Jesus.
 Or we can push them in the pursuit of a nice car and a good man and a solid education and a pretty house with lots of space for all their stuff.

 They get it now if you let them live it now.

 Your audience is captive and eager to learn (even when they are whining and screaming and rolling their eyes).
 They are taking things literally.
 Their moldable concrete minds get things like loving the orphan and serving the widow.